kkonstantinidis/ByzShield/README.md

 The first steps we need to do before installing the required packages are
  - [Install] and [configure] AWS CLI on the local machine (tested with version 2.0.16).
  - [Launch] an AWS EC2 instance of AMI "Ubuntu Server 16.04 LTS (HVM), SSD Volume Type (64-bit (x86))".
 We will install the packages on this instance and we will use it as a basis to create PS/worker instances (see [AMI]).
-Most of the instance specs may be left to their default values but we strongly recommend a minimum 20GiB of storage and a security group with the following settings
+Most of the instance specs may be left to their default values but we will probably need a minimum 20GiB of storage and a security group with the following settings

 | Type | Protocol | Port Range | Source |
 | ------ | ------ | ------ | ------ |